ibm-messaging/mq-dev-samples/TechCon21/README.md

 QMNAME(QM1)                                               STATUS(Running)
 ```

-### connecting to the queue manager with the IBM MQ Console
+### Connecting to the queue manager with the IBM MQ Console

 The MQ container image includes the IBM MQ Console which we can connect to on port 9443.
 Open a web browser and naviaget to the console URL